Job profile

 Your salary will usually involve a basic salary plus commission and bonuses, which are usually based on your percentage of sales.
 This will vary depending on location, qualifications, the size of the firm, and the stability of the market.

 At first, you may be employed on a guaranteed initial commission however, this will be for a limited period to gain some experience, start securing deals and grow your network.
-The higher your fixed salary is, the lower your commission rate will be.

 Working hours

-You should expect to work 35 to 40 hours a week however, you may be required to work additional hours, especially when completing deals for clients.
+You should expect to work 35 to 40 hours a week; however, you may be required to work additional hours, especially when completing deals for clients.
 You may also be expected to work unsocial hours, including evening work and weekends.
-It is possible to be self-employed or work on a freelance basis, with experience this will be easier as you will already be established.
-Success will depend on the state of the market,
+It is possible to be self-employed or work on a freelance basis; with experience this will be easier as you will already be established.
+Success will depend on the state of the market.

 What to expect